 Problems accessing online services and Government Gateway

-Most calls about access involve Government Gateway organisation accounts, missing security codes or failed identity checks.
-If you cannot log in or do not receive a code, calling is useful.
+Most access-related calls involve Government Gateway organisation accounts, missing security codes, or failed identity checks.
+If you cannot log in, have not received a verification code, or your account has been locked out, calling is often the fastest way to resolve the problem.

-Queries about tax, self assessment and tax returns
+Queries about tax, Self Assessment and trust tax returns

 |---|---|---|---|

-We recommend phoning for specific, time‑sensitive problems that online forms cannot fix.
-A quick call often saves repeated logins and stress.
+We recommend phoning for specific, time-sensitive problems that online forms cannot fix.
+A quick call often saves repeated logins and frustration.
+For everything else, the online TRS service is usually faster and gives you a clear audit trail.

-After your record is registered but you cannot claim it
+After your trust is registered but you cannot claim it

 When you need to update details within the 90-day window